 The Digital Assembly is a major annual forum that gathers more than 1,000 stakeholders and high-level policymakers to debate the EU digital policy and the implications of recent technological developments.

-Your opinion matters: follow #DA18eu on Twitter and let your voice be heard by sharing your comments to the discussions and presentations.
+Your opinion matters: Intresed parts had the chance to follow #DA18eu on Twitter and let their voices be heard by sharing comments to the discussions and presentations.

-The event will take place at the National Palace of Culture, in "Bulgaria" Square 1,
+The event took place at the National Palace of Culture, in "Bulgaria" Square 1, 1463, Sofia, Bulgaria.

 (Source: By Bin im Garten - Own work, CC BY-SA 3.0)